Expectancy violations theory: Proxemics

 Many different cultures are influenced by proxemics in different ways and respond differently to the same situation.
 In some cultures, those who have not formed close relationships may greet each other with kisses on the cheek, engaging one another well within the intimate range of proxemics.
 In other cultures, a custom greeting is a handshake which maintains a physical separation but is well within personal distance.
 Across the proxemic zones, actions can be interpreted differently among different cultures.
 For example, Japanese people do not address others by their first names unless they have been given permission.
 Calling someone by their first name in Japan without permission is considered an insult.
 In the Japanese culture, they address people using their last name and 'san', which is equivalent to 'Mr.', 'Mrs.' and 'Ms.' in the English language.
 The way Japanese people address each other is an example of a verbal proxemic zone.
 A Japanese person allowing another to call them by their first name is an example of intimate distance, because this is a privilege extended only someone very close to them.

 Applications

 Interpersonal communication

-It is important to note that EVT can apply to both non-relational interaction and close relationships.
+EVT can apply to both non-relational interaction and close relationships.
 In 1998, more than twenty years after the theory was first published, several studies were conducted to catalog the types of expectancy violations commonly found in close relationships.

 Participants in friendships and romantic relationships were asked to think about the last time their friend or partner did or said something unexpected.
 It was emphasized that the unexpected event could be either positive or negative.
 Participants reported events that had occurred, on average, five days earlier, suggesting that unexpected behaviors happen often in relationships.
 Some of the behaviors reported were relatively mundane, and others were quite serious.
 The outcome of the list was a list of nine general categories of expectation violations that commonly occur in relationships.